 The Commission is also making progress on other rulemakings.
-For example, in 2023, NRC promulgated a risk-informed approach for rightsizing emergency planning zones.
-The draft rulemaking for a new reactor generic environmental impact statement is before the Commission for final approval.
+On December 18, 2023, NRC promulgated a risk-informed approach for rightsizing emergency planning zones.
+On December 1, 2024, the draft rulemaking for a new reactor generic environmental impact statement was submitted to the Commission for final approval.
 This rulemaking is expected to improve the efficiency of environmental reviews.
-The Commission recently extended the lifetime of reactor design certifications from 15 to 40 years, applying this extension retroactively to already approved designs.
-It also finalized the licensing fee reform rule reducing hourly rates for advanced nuclear reactor applicants.
+Concurrently, the NRC is working to align the licensing rules in 10 CFR Part 50 and 10 CFR Part 52, which could provide a more predictable and consistent approach to regulating new nuclear reactors.
+This rulemaking process is ongoing, and it is important that it results in improvements to both rules and does not add unnecessary barriers to the use of existing regulatory frameworks.